lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h4>Date and Time Types</h4>

-String values with appropriate formats can be converted to a timestamp or date, using data types `TIMESTAMP` or `DATE`, respectively.
+String values with appropriate formats can be converted to a timestamp or date, using data types `TIMESTAMP` or `DATE`.

 ```sql
 -- cast string values to timestamp and date types